Who Gets the Test?

 How Often the Test Is Done During Your Pregnancy

 Your doctor will estimate the size of your baby during standard ultrasounds.
 Most women get one to three ultrasounds when they're pregnant.
-If you're at high risk, you may need ultrasounds more often.
+If you're at high risk, or if you're having twins, you may need ultrasounds more often.

 Tests Similar to This One